MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Set-MailboxPlan.md

 ```

 ### -ProhibitSendQuota
-The ProhibitSendQuota parameter specifies a size limit for mailboxes that are created or enabled using the mailbox plan.
+The ProhibitSendQuota parameter specifies a size limit for the mailbox.
 If the mailbox reaches or exceeds this size, the mailbox can't send new messages, and the user receives a descriptive warning message.

 A valid value is a number up to 1.999999999 terabytes (2199023254528 bytes) or the value unlimited.
 When you enter a number, you can qualify it with one of the following units: